explainers-by-googlers/clipboard-contents-id/README.md

 [Android](https://developer.android.com/reference/android/content/ClipboardManager.OnPrimaryClipChangedListener) and
 [iOS](https://developer.apple.com/documentation/uikit/uipasteboard/changecount)) offer efficient ways to track clipboard content changes without directly reading the data.
 This is often achieved through clipboard sequence numbers or change notifications.
-The `navigator.clipboard.contentsID()` API aims to leverage these capabilities.
+The `navigator.clipboard.contentsId()` API aims to leverage these capabilities.
 It allows websites to request a numeric token (a 128-bit integer) representing the current clipboard state.
 If this token differs from a previously retrieved one, it indicates that the clipboard contents have changed between the two calls.
 Importantly, this operation has a constant time complexity (O(1)), independent of the clipboard's size.
 Therefore, even frequent checks (e.g., on window